MoonWiz-io/.github/profile/README.md

 Most updated news & information - As traders, we need to be updated with the latest news about the market, because any positive or negative announcement, can skyrocket or make a big drop on a coin in seconds.
 That’s why we provide our users with real-time updates about the most recent information and the latest news & announcements in the market.
 Advanced Notification system - As part of our commitment to provide the users the latest updates, and keep them with real-time alerts, we developed an Advanced Notification System that helps the users to know when something is happening without them being worried about missing an important news.

-### Mobile Application
-Today’s traders are not like in the past.
-People sitting in wall street offices infront of 4 screens full of charts is not how traders today live their life.
-Today, you can trade from wherever you want, with your mobile device.
-That is why we created a mobile app for MoonWiz that fits all kinds of devices (IOS & Android), so people can stay online & update no matter where they are.

 Open & Supported community - MoonWiz is a place where anyone can post & discuss anything that is on his mind.
 Being part of the MoonWiz community will help our users to have more confidence before entering a trade, Get all the information that they need to make a calculated decision, and verify their information with multiple sources of knowledge.